jeanyjean/locatitude-api/README.md

 * PM2.5 trend for each province
 * Infection rate of 1 million people per day for visited province

-Access [Locatitude Swagger UI](loca-titude.herokuapp.com/locatitude/ui) or run locally below
+Access [Locatitude Swagger UI](loca-titude.herokuapp.com/locatitude/ui) or run locally(with graphs) below

 ## How to run the API locally.<br />
 1. Access to a command-line/terminal window and clone/download code from github.